 - Persistent beliefs that others are trying to harm or deceive them

 - Angry or hostile reactions to perceived slights or insults

 - Predispositions that may prompt grudges

 - Persistent beliefs that a partner is unfaithful, regardless of whether there is evidence confirming or denying the supposition

 Symptoms of schizoid personality disorder can include:

-- Little to no interest in intimacy or sex with a partner
+- Little to no interest in relationships

 - Stoic or cold expressions when communicating with others

 - Limited expression of emotions